-In deciding whether to order expulsion, regardless of whether the action is mandatory or discretionary, a campus behavior coordinator shall take into consideration:
+In deciding whether to order expulsion, regardless of whether the action is mandatory or discretionary, the CBC shall take into consideration:

-- 1. Self-defense (see glossary), - 2.
-Intent or lack of intent at the time the student engaged in the conduct, - 3.
+- 1. Self-defense (see glossary), - Intent or lack of intent at the time the student engaged in the conduct, - 3.
 The student's disciplinary history, - 4.
-A disability that substantially impairs the student's capacity to appreciate the wrongful-ness of the student's conduct, - A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - 6.
+A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct, - 5.
+A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - 6.
 A student's status as homeless.